abhimvp/RedditClone/README.md

 #### SearchBar component - Backend - Searching for subreddits

 - In order to perform a search we're gonna have to go back to our backend - convex - we're going to add a search index to the tables that we want to be able to search.(Subreddit,Post)(convex supports full text search)

+#### Feed/Leaderboard

+- To display top posts in last 24 hours or top voted posts